coverdrop/prototype/webapi/README.md

+# WebApi

+Point of contact for this folder: [@lambdapioneer](https://github.com/lambdapioneer)

+This folder contains a simple Flask app that implements the web service that decouples the external API and the SGX.
+It also provides some basic APIs for simulated news content.

 ## Setup

 This project follows the classic virtualenv/venv with pip configuration.
 To get started, ensure you have `venv` and `pip` installed on your machine.
 Then run the following within this folder: